-Maalim Shihab and identity politics in a Swahili sense.
+Maalim Shihab and identity politics in the Swahili Coast.

 To read Latifa Chiragdhin’s ‘Shihabuddin Chiraghdin: Life Journey of a Swahili Scholar’, (available on Amazon)